jundalisay/sp/content/en/research/indian/gospel/chapter-40.md

 Friday, April 24, 1885

-## Master and M.

 Around 1PM, M. arrived at Balarām's house in Calcutta and found the Master asleep, one or two devotees resting near him.
 M began to fan the Master gently.
 A few minutes later Sri Ramakrishna woke up and sat on the bed with his clothes in a rather untidy condition.
 M saluted him and took the dust of his feet.

 {{< l a="Ramakrishna" >}}
 (tenderly to M.): "Are you well?
 I'm feeling rather uneasy.
 I have a sore throat.
 I suffer very much during the early hours of the morning.
 Can you tell me how I